List of birds of Finland: Reed warblers and allies

 The members of this family are usually rather large for "warblers".
 Most are rather plain olivaceous brown above with much yellow to beige below.
 They are usually found in open woodland, reedbeds, or tall grass.
-The family occurs mostly in southern to western Eurasia and surroundings, but it also ranges far into the Pacific, with some species in Africa.
+The family occurs mostly in southern to western Eurasia and its surroundings, but it also ranges far into the Pacific, with some species in Africa.